adiman1/liveheartrate/Layer 4 - AWS Services/batched_storage.md

 | Buffer Size                    | 64 MB                                                                |
 | Buffer Interval                | 60 seconds                                                           |

-### How these Buffers Affects Partition Count
+### How the Buffer Interval affects Partition Count

+Example:
-Example: A 15-minute session with 60-second buffer interval, implies a folder created in S3 every 60 sec/1 min
+- A 15-minute session (set in py code)
+- with 60-second buffer interval (in Firehose),
+- implies a folder created in S3 **every 60 sec/1 min**

 ** Let’s assume your run started at - 2025/07/15/17:10:00**